 Alcohol is also off limits, as our pets just aren’t built to process it like we are.
 Plus, keep in mind that they’re a lot smaller than we are, so the risk of alcohol poisoning is greater.
 This is why giving your pet even a small sip of eggnog is not a good idea.

 We all know not to give chocolate to our pets, but watch out for candies, too—lots of them may contain xylitol, which is toxic for dogs.
 Certain candies or cookies might also contain nuts, many of which are also poisonous or harmful for dogs, including macadamia nuts, almonds, walnuts, and pistachios.

-Eating even a few grapes or raisins can lead to acute kidney failure in dogs, so be careful not to leave any lying around, and watch out for cakes and breads that might contain them.
+Eating even a few grapes or raisins can lead to acute kidney failure in dogs, so be careful not to leave any lying around, and watch out for cakes, breads and stuffing mixtures that might contain them.